-- 2. Write a statement that would be therapeutic to this patient? - 3.
-How would you manage this patient's type I diabetes after surgery?
+3. How would you manage Mr. B's type I diabetes after surgery?
+What are you expectations of this patient?

-- 5. What rate should the pump be set for the IV insulin drip to infuse at 4 u/hr? - 6.
-What is the normal maintenance of a patient with a chest tube?
+4. What rate should the pump be set for the IV insulin drip to infuse at 4 u/hr?

+- 5. What is the normal maintenance of a patient with a chest tube? - 6.
 What special dietary requirements might this patient have?